 The REACH process is one of the most significant legislative initiatives for companies producing or selling zinc and zinc compounds in Europe.
-IZA/IZA-Europe, keeping the Secretariat of the Consortium, together with ICdA, are taking the lead role in making this process as smooth as possible.
+IZA, keeping the Secretariat of the Consortium, together with ICdA, are taking the lead role in making this process as smooth as possible.

 Consortium formation overview